 analysis, and high tech.
 I have received no remuneration for these articles

-and have no financial relation with any company written about in these articles.
+and have no financial relation with any company discussed in these articles.

 In 2002, I started looking at the 10-Qs and 10-Ks of the drug store chains and pharmacy benefit managers